Shoulder Osteoarthritis (Degenerative Arthritis of the Shoulder)

 What Are the Symptoms of Shoulder Osteoarthritis?

 As with most types of osteoarthritis, pain is a key symptom.
-A person with shoulder arthritis is likely to have pain while moving the shoulder as well as after moving the shoulder.
+A person with shoulder arthritis is likely to have pain while moving the shoulder and after moving the shoulder.
 The person can even have pain while sleeping.

 Another symptom may be a limited range of motion.
 This limitation can be seen when you are trying to move your arm.
 It can also be evident if someone is moving your arm to assess range of motion.
 Moving the shoulder might also produce a clicking or creaking noise.